aadhavr/reddit2spotify/readme.md

-# Reddit to Spotify Playlist Convertor
+# Text to Spotify Playlist Convertor

 I like to get my music recommendations from the internet.
 But, Spotify is very laggy and searching everything up and adding them to a playlist can take hours for long lists.
 This script that creates a Spotify playlist from a list of songs provided in a `songs.txt` file.
 The script uses the Spotify Web API to search for the songs and add them to a new playlist.